 Who is this service for?

-This year (2020) the vaccination programme will include reception year through to year 7 children.
+This year (2023) the vaccination programme will include reception to Year 11 children.

 The vaccination is free and recommended for children and will be given by a quick and simple spray up the nose.